hvianna/audioMotion.js/docs/user-interface.md

 You can also select the visualization mode using the **M** and **Shift + M** keyboard shortcuts.

-The **LEDS** switches toggles the vintage LED effect applied to the analyzer bars
+The **LEDS** switch toggles the LED effect applied to the analyzer bars.

 #### FFT Size